PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Evaluation

 \subsection{Resolving conflicts with incrementality}

-We show the importance of incrementality as a solution for compiler-internal conflicts in Fig.~\ref{fig:incremental}.
+We show the importance of incrementality as a solution for compiler-internal conflicts in \Cref{fig:incremental}.
 We compared \partir{} against \partir-st (\textbf{S}ingle \textbf{T}actic), which amalgamates all tactics of a schedule into a single tactic (i.e., no propagation in between tactics); GSPMD, with expert-defined sharding constraints baked into the model code to resolve conflicts; and GSPMD\--\--, which does not use internal sharding constraints for conflict resolution.
 We evaluated this on UNet with BP and Z2/Z3 -- two partitioning strategies that cause conflicts discussed in \Cref{sec:conflicts}.
 Furthermore, we show the addition of a Megatron-like~\cite{megatron2019} MP tactic to UNet along the model axis.
-We performed a similar experiment with the transformer benchmarks used in~\ref{eval:sota}, and (somewhat surprisingly) obtained comparable results of GSPMD and GSPMD\--\--, potentially because GSPMD internal heuristics to resolve conflicts have been highly tuned for this kind of workload.
+We performed a similar experiment with the transformer benchmarks used in~\Cref{eval:sota}, and (surprisingly) obtained comparable results of GSPMD and GSPMD\--\--, potentially because GSPMD heuristics to resolve conflicts have been highly tuned for Transformer models.

-\partir{} achieves faster runtime compared to the baselines; (2) incrementality is fundamental for our design, \partir-st generated programs that exceeded the device memory limit without a natural way to resolve the conflicts generated by these tactics; (3) in multi-axes settings, even when we do not expect the tactic to cause conflicts (e.g., {\em BP+MP}), the lack of incrementality can cause a performance regression in the GSPMD case; (4) in comparison, without sharding constraints, GSPMD\--\-- produces programs that fit but are noticeably slower compared to \partir{}; and finally (5) once we did manage to obtain the optimal sharding constraints for GSPMD that matches \partir{} performance: UNet required 5 sharding constraints per layer (carefully placed after the down sampling layers); Transformer BP+Zero sharding required 2 sharding constraints per layer; and for GNS we could not even figure out where exactly to put sharding constraints to achieve Edge Sharding with reasonable effort.
+\partir{} achieves faster runtime compared to the baselines; (2) incrementality is fundamental for our design, \partir-st generated programs that exceeded the device memory limit without a way to resolve the partitioning conflicts; (3) in multi-axes settings, even when we do not expect conflicts (e.g., {\em BP+MP}), the lack of incrementality causes a performance regression in the GSPMD case; (4) in comparison, without sharding constraints, GSPMD\--\-- produces programs that fit but are noticeably slower to \partir{}; and (5) Through a trial-and-error process we found optimal sharding constraints for GSPMD that matches \partir{} performance: UNet required 5 sharding constraints per layer (carefully placed after the down sampling layers); Transformer BP+Zero sharding required 2 sharding constraints per layer; and for GNS we could not even figure out where exactly to put sharding constraints to achieve Edge Sharding with reasonable effort.
 No internal such annotations were needed with \partir.